Timeseries

 n_components

-Number of components (dimensions) contained in the series.
+The number of components (columns) in the series.

 n_samples